ronaksahai/kite-tutorials/docs/level/level.md

 - Level-up notifications

 ## How it works?
-Every minute that you're messaging, you randomly gain between 15 and 25 XP ( you can change this in the event listener settings ).
+Every minute that you're messaging, you randomly gain between 15 and 25 XP (this can be changed).
 To avoid spamming, earning XP is limited to once a minute per user.

 The XP bar resets once the user reaches a new level but the total XP accumulated from all the previous levels remains.